krissh-the-dev/trident/README.md

 ## What's new

-* Recompiled for older version of Java Runtime Environment
-* Fixed Theme Error on Non-Windows systems
+* All bugs associated with Linux systems are fixed, except 'Open Console'.
+* Set Nimbus as default theme for Non-Windows platforms.
+* Changes to About Section.

 ## Current features

 * Opens, edits, saves any file
-* Working Cut, Copy, Paste options on Edit menu and Working area context menu
+* Cut, Copy, Paste options on Edit menu and Working area context menu
-* Working Undo, Redo options
+* Undo, Redo options.
-* Options to View and Erase clipboard contents
+* Options to View and Erase clipboard contents.
-* Key Board Shortcuts and Mnemonics
+* Key Board Shortcuts and Mnemonics.
-* About Section
-* File Properties
+* File Properties.
-* Improved status bar with File saved status and File type
-* A Clean and Neat User Interface
+* A mature status bar.
-* Improved Unsaved file confirmation on File -> New, Open and Exit
+* Unsaved file confirmation on File -> New, Open and Exit.
-* Line Number in the status bar
-* Responsive Undo, Redo Options
+* Responsive Undo, Redo Options.
-* Error Report Interface
+* Error Report Interface with GitHub issues integration.
-* Opens Console window
+* Opens Console window [Windows Only].
-* Error Reporting
-* Compile and Run Options
+* Compile [JRE 8+] and Run Options [Only with JRE 13].
+* Try using it to discover more.

 ## Bugs

 * Stupidly opens all kinds of files
 * Meaningless Cut, Copy option when no text is selected
 * Meaningless Paste option when clipboard is empty
+* Open console on Linux

 ## Coming soon